Sejo Sexon: 1980–1990

 Sejo Sexon performed with Zabranjeno Pušenje around Sarajevo for two years before beginning to record material for a debut album during Fall 1983 in producer Paša Ferović's modest studio.
 The shambolic recording process took seven months before the album named Das ist Walter got released by Jugoton in April 1984 in the small print of 3,000 copies, clearly indicative of the label's extremely low commercial expectations.
-Though the album was initially released in the small print, the final count was 100,000 copies sold, setting a record for exceeding the initial release by 30 times.
-In Autumn 1984, they embarked on a 60-concert nationwide tour, making them one of the biggest Yugoslav rock attractions after just one album.
+Although the album was initially released in the small print, the final count was 100,000 copies sold, setting a record for exceeding the initial release by 30 times.
+In autumn 1984, they embarked on a 60-concert nationwide tour, making them one of the biggest Yugoslav rock attractions after just one album.

-In the second part of the 1980s, Sejo Sexon wrote, arranged and produced songs for three more albums of Zabranjeno pušenje.
-The second studio album Dok čekaš sabah sa šejtanom (English: While you're awaiting dawn with the devil) is released through Jugoton on June 11, 1985.
-The third Pozdrav iz zemlje Safari (Greetings from the land of Safari) and the fourth studio album Male priče o velikoj ljubavi (The Little Stories About a Big Love) are released through his hometown based record label Diskoton in 1987 and 1989, respectively.

-In 1990, Sejo Sexon together with Darko Ostojić (a.k.a.
-Minka) and Faris Arapović left Zabranjeno pušenje due to different views on political differences in Yugoslav leadership in late 1980s and the band vision as well.
+In 1990, together with Darko Ostojić (Minka) and Faris Arapović, Sejo Sexon left Zabranjeno pušenje due to different views on political differences in Yugoslav leadership in late 1980s and the band vision as well.
 In that time, Sejo Sexon and Ostojić worked on their solo record for Diskoton, but that studio album went unreleased due to the start of the Bosnian War.